Choose your settings

 If you own a business, you probably need to purchase vehicles, furniture, computer equipment and real estate.

-These business expenses, which are called “capital property,” can be deducted over a period of several years.
-The number of years is calculated based on a percentage of the purchase price and the life expectancy of the property.
+These business expenses, which are called “capital property,” can be deducted over several years.
+The number of years is calculated based on a percentage of the property’s purchase price and life expectancy.

 Filing your taxes with peace of mind is possible.
 Just make sure you comply with the limits for eligible business expenses all year long: